eventsauce-symfony/eventsauce-bundle/README.md

 }
 ```

-### Upcasting additional features
+### Upcaster context

+By default, this library uses the payload context according to the EventSauce implementation.
+If you want to upcasting on the message object context,
-You need install the [package](https://github.com/andrew-pakula/eventsauce-upcasting).
+you need install the [package](https://github.com/andrew-pakula/eventsauce-upcasting).
-I recommend reading the documentation

 ```bash
 composer require andreo/eventsauce-upcasting
 ```

-#### Message upcasting

-By default, upcasting works before deserializing the message.
-If you want to work on the message object, use the following configuration.
+and use the following configuration.

 ```yaml
 andreo_event_sauce: